JQFAQ/DurationPicker/README.md

 DurationPicker
 ==============
 Duration defines the diffreance between two dates.
 In JQuery UI, there is no editor ot edit the duration.
 This is derived from <a href="http://api.jqueryui.com/datepicker/">JQuery UI Spinner widget<a/>.
-You can see the <a href="http://jqfaq.com/how-to-use-durationpicker-widget/">Example<a/> here for hoe to use the DuratioPicker widget
+You can see the <a href="http://jqfaq.com/how-to-use-durationpicker-widget/">Example<a/> here for how to use the DuratioPicker widget